Khlui: Khlui piang aw

 The khlui phīang aw is the most popular type of khlui.
 It has a moderate range of pitch, not too high or low.
 It is vertical duct flute with eight tone holes.
-At mouthpiece there is a solid wooden block ("dak"ดาก), similar to that of a recorder (musical instrument).
+At mouthpiece there is a solid wooden block ("dak", ดาก), similar to that of a recorder (musical instrument).
 The dak has the diameter of the tube and usually have the length of 2 inches, and was inserted at an end of the tube.
 On the side of the dak there is a square-shaped hole creates the sound of the khlui called รูปากนกแก้ว.
 The khlui has seven finger holes and a thumb hole.
 At present, khlui generally sell for a very high price, because tropical hardwood has become relatively scarce.
 So, plastic is used to create more conventional use.
 The khlui is tuned an octave higher than middle C. The khlui phīang aw is usually tuned as a B-flat khlui or a C khlui.
 The B-flat khlui is a traditional one that is used to play Thai songs and with Thai ensemble, while the C khlui is later modified to adapt the western chromatic scale.
 Both types are very common.
 However, traditional Thai khlui is slightly more flat than the Western standard B-flat, but well-tuned khlui also exist.
 The khlui phīang aw is the most popular of all Thai instruments, and is widely used for recreational purposes.

 Khlui lip

 The khlui lip is by far the smallest khlui in its family.
 It was later invented to play along with the khlui phīang aw in bands and ensembles.
 It is considered as the leading instrument of a Thai ensemble, similarly to the ranat ek and the saw duang, because of its high pitch and its distinct sound.
-Khlui lip is tuned in D, Eb, or F (higher than the khlui phīang aw), with the Eb khlui as the most common among the khlui lip.
+The khlui lip is tuned in D, E-flat, or F (higher than the khlui phīang aw), with the E-flat khlui being the most common form of khlui lip.